-Improving the lives and health of older people living in care homes is a major priority, but care home residents are generally underrepresented in research studies.
+Improving the lives and health of people living in care homes is a major priority, but care home residents are generally underrepresented in research studies.
 Enabling Research in Care Homes (ENRICH) aims to change this by strengthening support for research outside the NHS.

 The network brings together care home staff, residents and researchers to facilitate the design and delivery of research, to improve the quality of life, treatments and care for all residents.
-ENRICH Scotland works closely with NRS Neuroprogressive and Dementia (NRS NDN), NRS Ageing and NRS Primary Care, and is co-chaired by Dr Emma Law (Network Manager, NRS NDN) and Dr Susan Shenkin (previously Clinical Lead, NRS Ageing).
+ENRICH Scotland works closely with NRS Neuroprogressive and Dementia (NRS NDN), NRS Ageing and NRS Primary Care, and is co-chaired by Dr Emma Law (Network Manager, NRS NDN) and Professor Susan Shenkin (previously Clinical Lead, NRS Ageing).

 The Forum works collaboratively with NIHR ENRICH, making this uniquely fit for Scottish care homes, to establish which homes are ready to practice research.

 There are now two Care Home Innovation Partnerships (CHIPs) working with ENRICH Scotland.
 The first CHIP was founded in 2018 in Lothian by Dr Jo Hockley and a group of managers from care homes interested in developing care home-led tests of change.
 This model has proved so successful, it has now been replicated in Glasgow City, with plans for more across Scotland.

 Care Homes involved with the Lothian CHIP include St Raphaels; Cluny Lodge; Manor Grange; Braeburn; Chamberlain and Erskine Edinburgh.
 The Lothian Care Homes website is a useful and up to date resource for finding out more about the current work.